 Such was the force of removing the Italian Boy’s teeth, that May actually chipped one of the front teeth.

-The best thing about the teeth in this case, and which Wise describes so brilliantly in ‘The Italian Boy’ (see below for links etc.) is the description of May at the premises of dentist Thomas Mills.
+The best thing about the teeth in this case, and which Wise describes so brilliantly in ‘The Italian Boy’ is the description of May at the premises of dentist Thomas Mills.

 Looking for a sale, May presents Ferrier’s teeth to the dentist, all 12 of them, with gums and jaw bone still attached!
 It’s awful to say but it’s details like this that keep me researching body snatchers!